Lykamopia/Custom-music-app/README.md

     |-- index.js
 ```

-## Contributing

-Contributions to this project are welcome.
-If you find any bugs or want to add new features, please open an issue or submit a pull request.

 ## Acknowledgments

 - This project leverages the power of React.js and various libraries to simplify development and enhance the user interface.